Alex Murdaugh maintains his innocence as he’s sentenced to life in prison for murders

 Alex Murdaugh maintains his innocence as he’s sentenced to life in prison for murders of wife and son

-Jurors took less than three hours to find him guilty of the 7 June 2021 murders of his wife Maggie and son Paul
+Judge Newman hinted that Murdaugh could have been sentenced to death for the heinous slayings of his wife and adult son as he said the case was ‘one of the most troubling’ he has ever presided over

-A shackled Alex Murdaugh continued to maintain his innocence as he was sentenced to life in prison for the brutal murders of his wife Maggie and son Paul.
+A shackled Alex Murdaugh continued to claim his innocence as he was sentenced to life in prison for the brutal murders of his wife Maggie and son Paul.

 The disgraced legal dynasty heir appeared for his sentencing in Colleton County Courthouse on Friday morning where he was told he will spend the remainder of his life behind bars.

-Dressed in a prison jumpsuit, with his hands cuffed and feet shackled, it was a far cry from the powerful and wealthy lifestyle that Murdaugh once enjoyed as the heir of a family that once dominated the lowcountry’s legal system.
+Dressed in a prison jumpsuit, with his hands cuffed and feet shackled, it was a far cry from the powerful and wealthy lifestyle that Murdaugh once enjoyed as the heir of a family that reigned over the Lowcountry’s legal system.

 While his surviving son Buster and other family members looked on from the public gallery, Murdaugh stood and addressed the court once again insisting his innocence of the brutal 7 June 2021 murders.

 “I’m innocent.
-I would never hurt by wife Maggie and I would never hurt my son PawPaw,” he told the court.
+I would never hurt my wife Maggie and I would never hurt my son PawPaw,” he told the court.

 While he gave a one-line statement professing his innocence, he then appeared to nod in agreement as Judge Clifton Waters told him that he will have to deal with what he did to his wife and son every night when he closes his eyes.